aeon-technology/docs/content/Tutorials/Overview.md

 A tutorial project folder "\<dff-root\>\Tutorials" is included in DFF package.
 To use the tutorials, copy the folder to another place where you have write permission.

-The first part, section A, covers basic functions of DFF: create or import molecular models, use TEAMFF force fields to assign force field, and launch simulations.
+The first part, section A, covers basic functions of DFF: create or import molecular models, use TEAMFF force fields to assign force field, and launch simulation jobs.

-Section B is about parameterization.
+Section B is about using parameterization tools.
 The topics are quantum mechanics data (QMD) generation, fit QMD to get charge and valence parameters, and fit liquid data to optimize LJ parameters.

-Section C is about force field development using TEAMFF method and MFDFF method: development of force field, expand the coverage of TEAMFF, and make customized MFDFF force field library using fragments.
+Section C is about force field development for real-life simulation models.
+This can be achieved by adding new force fields to TEAMFF database or making MFDFF database.
+The former is suitable for developing a few force fields to work with existing TEAMFF database, the latter is designed to make customized force field library in large scale.

+In the Tutorial directory, there is a `/database` directory, which contains both `TEAMFF.dffdb` and `demo.db` for teh exercises.

 - [A1.
 Project and Models](./Project/project.md)
 - [A2.
 Build Liquid Models](./Liquid/liquid.md)